grabnerandi/backstage-dynatrace-hotday/README.md

 **Configuration**

-- Configure your ArgoCD host at `proxy` in the [Backstage configuration](./deployment/config.yaml).
+- Configure your ArgoCD host & instance name at `argocd` in the [Backstage configuration](./deployment/config.yaml).
 - Set your ArgoCD token in the [Backstage secret](./deployment/secrets.yaml)

-> This instance is configured to support only one ArgoCD instance but the plugin would also support multiple instances.

 **Usage**